EB-2 Visa: Key Takeaways

 5. Wait For The National Visa Center To Process Your Visa Petition

-Once a visa number becomes available, the NVC will initiate visa processing.
+Once a visa number becomes available, the National Visa Center (NVC) will initiate visa processing.
 The NVC will send you a letter notifying you of the required fees and documentation you need to submit, along with details about filing Form DS-260.

 6. File DS-260